bgaldino/sm-quickstart/README.md

 # **Salesforce Subscription Management General Release Quick Start**
 ## **DISCLAIMER**
-The setup script in this repository can create an example storefront that is built using Experience Cloud.
-Because Subscription Management isn't yet licensed for Experience Cloud, the following steps show you how to create a Community user with extra privileges to access the Subscription Management API.
+The setup script in this repository can create an example storefront that is built using Experience Cloud using named credentials with extra privileges to access the Subscription Management APIs.
 In a production org, do not create a privileged internal user to access Subscription Management APIs as doing so may violate your license agreement and create a security risk.
+Subscription Management is now available to be licensed to Customer & Partner Community users, and this repository will soon be updated to access the Subscription Management APIs with the proper credentials and permissions, and the named credential example will be removed.
+The optional B2B Commerce storefront currently uses the appropriate credentials to access the Subscription Management APIs, and is the preferred quickstart options for most users.

 **The code in this repository is provided on an as-is basis to help with development.
 The code, examples and processes provided and documented in this repository are not eligible for support directly from Salesforce.
 This script was developed for unix-based operating systems, such as mac os x and linux, as it requires multiple command line utilities to perform its operations.
 It's been tested with bash and zsh.
 Many of the recent enhancements are to support various internal Salesforce deployment processes.**